Updated Food Recall Warning - Various raw beef and raw veal products recalled due to E. coli O157:H7

-Industry is recalling various raw beef and raw veal products from the marketplace due to possible E. coli O157:H7.
+Industry is recalling various raw beef and raw veal products from the marketplace due to possible E. coli O157:H7 contamination.
 Consumers should not consume and distributors, retailers and food service establishments such as hotels, restaurants, cafeterias, hospitals and nursing homes should not sell or use the recalled products described below.

 Recalled products